robn/quiz/README.md

   * mdadm stuff (fake error environments)
   * pool create/import
 * a good way to get stuff back to the host (logs, test artifacts, etc)
-* multiple terminal support
-  * right now there's only thing; even finding a way to run tmux inside would probably do
 * multi-instance
   * this should really be something you use inside your OpenZFS worktree, so that they don't trample on each other
 * cleaner lines of integration with host